open-music-games/.github/profile/README.md

 ## Welcome!
-<p>This is the official GitHub organization of Open Music Games.org - the central hub of open music games!
-Started in 2022!</p>
+<p>This is the official GitHub organization of Open Music Games.org - the central hub of open music games started in 2022!</p>

-<p>We communicate the whole ecosytem around UltraStar Deluxe Games, Vocaluxe and Performous.
+<p>We communicate the whole ecosystem around UltraStar Deluxe Games, Vocaluxe and Performous.
 Our main goal is to strenghten the co-working between the projects and enable the programmers and artists to bring up complete games.</p>

 ## Get in touch!